Illini Women's Gym pictures from the Pink Meet vs. Iowa on Jan. 31 inside Huff Hall.

 Former Pittsburgh and Iowa State assistant coach Jess Santos is now in her third year as a volunteer assistant coach at Illinois.
-Her duties with the Illini include coordinating floor music and choreography along with assisting on vault and floor in the gym.
+Her duties with the Illini include coordinating floor music and choreography along with assisting on beam and floor in the gym.

 In her first year at Iowa State Santos' beam squad was ranked as high as No. 8 nationally and Ashley Kent was the ninth-ranked beam worker in the country for a period of time.
 Kent went on to place sixth and seventh at the Big 12 Championship and NCAA West Regional, respectively.
 Santos' first season also saw the Cyclones earn their highest team score (196.225) and team national ranking (No. 13) since 2007.